This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Role of Scales in Locomotion

-Here’s how snake scales create locomotion magic:
+Here’s how snake scales master locomotion mechanics:

 Specialized Features for Locomotion